 Symptoms may be similar to acid reflux symptoms or may be more severe.
 Symptoms include:

 Patients suspected of having EoE are prescribed medications used to treat acid reflux called proton pump inhibitors (PPIs).
 They are then referred to gastroenterologists for diagnosis.
 Allergists and gastroenterologists manage the condition together with a combination of allergen avoidance and medications to control inflammation.
-Allergists do testing to determine if there are particular foods triggering the condition.
+Allergists do testing to determine if particular foods are triggering the condition.
 If these foods are eliminated, the symptoms often improve or resolve.
 There is evidence that suggests that treating nasal allergies may improve EoE symptoms, as well.